akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 ## HttpResponse

-An `HttpResponse` consists of
+An @unidoc[HttpResponse] consists of

  * a status code
  * a @scala[`Seq`]@java[list] of headers
  * an entity (body data)
  * a protocol

-Here are some examples how to construct an `HttpResponse`:
+Here are some examples how to construct an @unidoc[HttpResponse]:

 Scala
 :   @@snip [ModelSpec.scala]($test$/scala/docs/http/scaladsl/ModelSpec.scala) { #construct-response }